emgrotto/CS5800-Navigating-Portland/final_report.md

 ### Data Transformation

 The data collected from the MaineDOT contained road locations as linestrings.
-Our goal was to utilize the data in graph format so we could utilize the graph traversal algorithms learned in Module 5, so we needed to extrapolate specific locations to use as graph nodes.
+Our goal was to transform that data into a graph format so we could utilize the graph traversal algorithms learned in Module 5.

-This was accomplished by extracting the beginning and ending coordinates of each road, and utilizing those coordinates to create nodes.
-If a node had already created, the road was connected to the existing node as a graph edge.
+Nodes for the graph were created from road intersections.
+This was accomplished by extracting the beginning and ending coordinates of each road, creating a node at each of those locations if such as node did not already exist, or updating nodes that did already exist.
+Weighted edges were created from the road segments between intersections, with a weight equal to the length of said segment.

 Nodes and edges were stored in an adjacency list format, utilizing a nested Python dictionary data structure.
-The node(intersection) point coordinates are used as keys, which have a dictionary as a value.
+The node(intersection) point coordinates were used as keys, with a dictionary as a value.
 The value dictionary includes the "neighbors" key, which is associated with a list of adjacent nodes(intersections).
-Additionally road indexes, number or roads, and geometry data is stored in the nested dictionaries.
+Additionally, road indexes, number or roads, and geometry data is stored in the nested dictionaries.

 [Link to relevant source file](https://github.com/emgrotto/CS5800-Navigating-Portland/blob/main/src/build_intersection_data.py)